chef-cookbooks/chef_client_updater/README.md

 - `install_timeout` - The install timeout for non-windows systems.
 The default is 600, slow machines may need to extend this.
 - `upgrade_delay` - The delay in seconds before the scheduled task to upgrade chef-client runs on windows. default: 61.
 Lowering this limit is not recommended.
 - `product_name` - The name of the product to upgrade.
 This can be `chef` or `chefdk` default: chef
+- 'install_command_options' - A Hash of additional options that will be passed to the Mixlib::Install instance responsible for installing the given product_name.
+To install the chef client as a scheduled task on windows, one can pass {daemon: 'task'}.
+Default: {}
 - `rubygems_url` - The location to source rubygems.
 Replaces the default https://www.rubygems.org.
 - `handle_zip_download_url` - Url to the Handle zip archive used by Windows.
 Used to override the default in airgapped environments. default: https://download.sysinternals.com/files/Handle.zip (Note that you can also override the `default['chef_client_updater']['handle_exe_path']` attribute if you already have that binary somewhere on your system)